 However, beekeeping is an activity that is not successfully learnt from books and the internet alone.
-A successful start to what may become a fulfilling, lifelong interest depends on acquiring skills and knowledge through practical and hands on experiences on a course like this one.
+A successful start to what may become a fulfilling, lifelong interest depends on acquiring skills and knowledge through practical and hands on experiences on a two-day practical course like this one.

 You will be mentored through the following topics, which are essential for the success and enjoyment of your first year of beekeeping:-

 How honey bees live in the wild

 The beekeeper's year

 During practical sessions you will learn about:-

 Components of the National hive